Visa Type D

 - Company Representation

 - A visa is issued to a person (trade representative) who is appointed by a foreign company to speak on its behalf and/or provide defined service and work.
-The foreign company should be registered with the Bulgarian Chamber of Commerce and Industry.
+The foreign trade representative office should be registered with the Bulgarian Chamber of Commerce and Industry.

 - Family Relationship (Type 1)